Research

 MAIN 2021 Best Postdoctoral Abstract Submission

-Disentangling input time and processing time in the brain
+Disentangling stimulus time and processing time in the brain

 During the fixation of an object, information is not only processed in the brain through time: it is also received on the retina continuously across time.
 Because of several factors such as brain oscillations, attention and temporal integration, information is likely to be processed differently depending on when it is received on the retina.
 I developed an experimental paradigm that allows us to observe the processing, through time and across the brain, of specific information received at specific moments.
-By visualizing both input time and processing time simultaneously, we can advance our understanding of how brain oscillations interact with a continuous visual input, assess how information sampling is modulated by top-down processing across the brain, and directly observe the temporal integration of information for a behavioral response.
+By visualizing both stimulus time and processing time simultaneously, we can advance our understanding of how brain oscillations interact with a continuous visual input, assess how information sampling is modulated by top-down processing across the brain, and directly observe the temporal integration of information for a behavioral response.
+We have demonstrated the potential of this approach in two recent papers and are currently writing an opinion paper about the framework.

 Selected works